-According to the analytical study of distribution of medicinal and aromatic plants in natural habitat, it has been found that there is about 70% of India's medicinal and aromatic plants are found in tropical forests of Western and Eastern ghats, the Vindhyas,

-Chotta Nagpur plateau, Aravalis and the Himalayas.
+With respect to the deep study of distribution of medicinal and aromatic plants in nature, it has been formulated that there is about 70% of medicinal and aromatic plants found in tropical forests of Western and Eastern ghats, the Vindhyas, Chotta Nagpur plateau, Aravalis and the Himalayas.
 It has been also found that most of the known medicinal and aromatic plants are found in dry and moist deciduous area other than the evergreen and temperate area.